-The company started out offering cloud-based check-in software for walk-in, acute-care facilities that allows patients without life-threatening health issues to reserve a spot in line for treatment.
+The company began by offering cloud-based check-in software for walk-in, acute-care facilities, allowing their patients without life-threatening health issues to reserve a spot in line for treatment.

 With Check-In Express, patients can go to the health care facility’s website, select a preferred time and location for their visit, and wait in the comfort of their home until their designated arrival time.

 That’s the first part of what ER Express provides to improve patient experience outcomes in the acute care space.
-As competition grew, the company knew it needed to take the next step, addressing the needs of walk-in patients who check-in onsite.
-They also realized the facility’s staff needed a way to track both online and walk-in patients in one place.
+As competition grew, the company knew it needed to take the next step, addressing the needs of walk-in patients checking in on site.
+They also realized that the facility’s staff needed a way to track both online and walk-in patients in one place.

 “We wanted to move into a true queuing solution to help the providers view all of the patients in the ‘lobby’ whether they are waiting at home or on-site,” Dixon says.
 “And we wanted to provide them with a way to ease patient anxiety about waiting for treatment.”